Hawler Medical University

-Hawler Medical University

-Hawler Medical University is an Iraqi Kurdistan Region public university located in Erbil.
-It was established in 2005 by the Iraqi Kurdistan Regional Government's Council of Ministers.
-The university was founded to house the medical group colleges that were previously part of the Salahaddin University-Erbil.
+Hawler Medical University (Kurdish: Zankoy Hewlêrî Pizîşkî/زانكۆی ههولێری پزیشكی) is a public university located in the heart of Erbil, the capital city of the Kurdistan Region of Iraq.
+It was established in 2005 by the Kurdistan Regional Government's Council of Ministers.
+The university was founded to house the medical colleges that were previously part of the Salahaddin University-Erbil.
 The overall goal of Hawler Medical University's formation was to strengthen medical education in the Kurdistan region, as well as to have better and more effective college management.

 Hawler Medical University, Iraq's first medical group of a university, offers undergraduate and postgraduate education in a variety of medical and health fields.
-The university currently encompasses five colleges: College of Medicine, College of Dentistry, College of Pharmacy, College of Nursing, and College of Health Sciences, in addition to a Center for Medical Researches.
-It has two main campuses, both of them are in Erbil.
+The university currently encompasses five colleges: College of Medicine, College of Dentistry, College of Pharmacy, College of Nursing, and College of Health Sciences, in addition to a number of research centers.
+It has two main campuses, both located in the heart of Erbil.